Mayfair: A Guide

 Somewhere to eat

-After a day of roaming, especially when laden down with bags aplenty, what better way to take the weight of your feet than by enjoying dinner at one of Mayfair’s many restaurants?
-On Piccadilly, a two-minute walk from Green Park tube, just past The Ritz and near enough opposite The Royal Academy, The Wolseley is perfectly situated be it for an early-evening meal, a celebratory dinner or just a late-night bite to eat.
+After a day of roaming, especially when laden down with bags aplenty, what better way to take the weight off of your feet than by enjoying dinner at one of Mayfair’s many restaurants?
+On Piccadilly, a two-minute walk from Green Park tube, just past The Ritz and near enough opposite The Royal Academy, The Wolseley is perfectly situated be it for an early-evening meal, a celebratory dinner or a late-night bite to eat.
 What’s more, a Café Menu runs through until 11pm every evening and there are always tables held back on a first come first served basis for those just passing by.

 Somewhere to be entertained